Understanding How the Bookie gets paid in Betting

 While it’s nice to win, the real money is in bookmaking.
 You won’t be tempted to gamble again once you understand the benefits of betting.
-You will want to become a bookie.
+You will want to become an online bookie.

 Before we look at how bookmakers, or “bookies,” get paid, let’s take a look at what bookies do.
 So, in other words, why should bookies be paid?